ravirathee/CP-Blog/BinarySearch/binarysearch.md

 # Binary Search
+>To have a strong grip on binary search, you should practice the given below questions.
 - **Normal Binary Search**
 - **Finding Upper and Lower Bound using Binary Search**
 - **Sorted Rotated Array**
->To have a strong grip on binary search, you should practice the given below questions.

-## Resources
+## Binary search

 ## Problems on Sorted Rotated Array